jauzeyimam/jauzeyimam.github.io/_posts/2016-07-02-precarious-life.md

 20

 >One cannot say, 'Oh, I'll go through loss this way, and that will be the result, and I'll apply myself to the task, and I'll endeavor to achieve the resolution of grief that is before me.''
-I think one is hit by waves, and that one starts out the day with an aim, a project, a plan, and  nds oneself foiled.
-One  nds oneself fallen.
+I think one is hit by waves, and that one starts out the day with an aim, a project, a plan, and finds oneself foiled.
+One finds oneself fallen.
 One is exhausted but does not know why.
 Something is larger than one 's own deliberate plan, one's own project, one's own knowing and choosing.

 21

->If I lose you, under these conditions, then I not only mourn the loss, but I become inscrut le to myself.
+>If I lose you, under these conditions, then I not only mourn the loss, but I become inscrutable to myself.
 Who 'am' I, without you?
 When we lose some of these ties by which we are constituted, we do not know who we are or what to do.
 On one level, I think I have lost 'you' only to discover that 'I' have gone missing as well.
 At another level, perhaps what I have lost 'in' you, that for which I have no ready vocabulary, is a relationality that is composed neither exclusively of myself nor you, but is to be conceived as the tie by which those terms are differentiated and related.

 22